 Just like completing a marathon, property investors know that success involves a huge number of steps.

 Let me explain: instead of giving up at the first hurdle, investors and runners pace themselves and never lose sight of the finish line.

 That's because they know that slow and steady often wins the race.

-Instead of trying to outrun the pack at the start – or blindly buying property in the midst of a boom fuelled byFOMO – investors and marathoners adopt a slower, more measured, rhythm.
+Instead of trying to outrun the pack at the start – or blindly buying a property in the midst of a boom fuelled byFOMO – investors and marathoners adopt a slower, more measured, rhythm.